vineetkhemnani/namaste-react/Class 7/README.md

 ## Nesting Components and Outlets
 - We want header and footer to be consistent
-- The Outlet will change according to the route
+- The Outlet will change according to the route (Outlet is a component provided by react-router-dom)
 - All the children will go into the outlet
+- Outlet acts as the placeholder
 - Children can be defined inside the createBrowserRouter([ {
     path: "/",